davesantos/tumblr-boilerplate/README.md

 Tumblr Boilerplate - 2.0.0
 ------

-This is a fully functional Tumblr theme that works out of the box.
-Style it however you wish.
-The goal was to strip redundant tags to keep the development process rapid.
+A fully functional bare bones Tumblr theme that works out of the box.
+Style it to your needs.
+The goal of the project was to remove uncessary clutter tags while maintaining a smooth headache-free development process.
 Contribute any pull requests you might find helpful for others.

 ###Installation